PhilSA/Trove/com.trove.polymorphicelements/Documentation~/how-it-works.md

 - `UnsafeList<byte>`
 - custom lists implementing `IPolymorphicList`

-We can write elements to these collections using the `AppendElement` (for streams) and `AddElement` (for buffers/lists) generated functions of `IMyEventManager`, and we can execute a function of an element at a given byte index using the `Execute_MyFunctionName` generated functions.
-In the case of `IMyEventManager`, we have a `Execute_Process`, since our `IMyEvent` interface has the `Process()` function.
+We can write elements to these collections using the `AppendElement` (for streams) and `AddElement` (for buffers/lists) generated functions of `IMyEventManager`, and we can execute a function of an element at a given byte index using the `.MyFunctionName()` generated functions.
+In the case of `IMyEventManager`, we have a `Execute`, since our `IMyEvent` interface has the `Execute()` function.
 Let's see how it works in code:

 ```cs
 [BurstCompile]